tillbiskup/evedata/docs/architecture.rst

 data module
 ~~~~~~~~~~~

 Data are organised in "datasets" within HDF5, and the ``evefile.data`` module provides the relevant entities to describe these datasets.
-Although currently (as of 06/2024, eve version 2.1) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists (see their use of the MPSKIP feature to "fake" an average detector channel saving the individual data points).
+Although currently (as of 06/2024, eve version 2.1) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists.
 Hence, the data model already respects this use case.
 As per position (count) there can be a variable number of measured points, the resulting array is no longer rectangular, but a "ragged array".
 While storing such arrays is possible directly in HDF5, the implementation within evedata is entirely independent of the actual representation in the eveH5 file.

 .. figure:: uml/evedata.evefile.data.*